Museum-Barberini/Barberini-Analytics/DOCUMENTATION.md

 - `visualizations/sigma/`: Custom Power BI Visual for the sigma text graph.
   See [documentation there](visualizations/sigma/README.md).

+## Docker containers

+[Docker](https://www.docker.com/) is a state-of-the-art technology used for containerizing package dependencies.
+This project uses multiple dockers for several purposes.
+They are all defined from within the `docker/` folder.
+At the moment, our solution includes three docker containers:

+- `barberini_analytics_luigi` (aka "luigi container" or "the docker"): Primary docker container used for all execution of source code.
+  Will be set up and destroyed automatically as part of every automated pipeline run (see `cron.sh`).

+  To manually start up the docker, use `make startup`.
+  To open a bash shell on the docker, run `make connect`.
+  To stop the docker again, use `make shutdown`.

+- `barberini_analytics_db` (aka "database container"): Postgres container intended to run permanently.
+  If not running, it will be started automatically as part of every automated pipeline runs.

+- `gplay_api`: Special docker container used to host the Google Play API scraper.
+  See `docker/Dockerfile_gplay_api` and `src/gplay/gplay_reviews` for further information.

 ## Migration system

 During the development of this solution, a lot of database schema changes accrued.